mcguiremw/nontech_sec/_posts/2019-03-10-dont-click-links-in-emails.md

 (Firefox, Chrome, Safari, etc) and type amazon.com in the address bar
 - From there navigate to your settings page and change your password this way

+- Setup Two Factor Authentication for all accounts that support this feature.
+Avoid using another email account or phone number as these can be exploited easily as well.
+There are apps such as Authy and Google Authenticator that are safer.
+If your password is ever compromised these 2FA apps can help prevent an attacker gaining access to your accounts.

 - Also consider choosing an email provider that has efficient Spam filtering.

 Following these simple steps will keep you from being re-directed to malicious servers/sites or